KumoCorp/kumomta/docs/userguide/configuration/logging.md

 For multiple log files, the `configure_local_logs` function can be called multiple times with different parameters.

+!!!note
+    Logs can also be published as webhooks.
+See the [Publishing Log Events Via Webhooks](../operation/webhooks.md) chapter.

 ## OS Considerations

 The log directory should be isolated to its own partition, in order to prevent a full log partition from affecting the overall server.
 For best performance, the log directory should be on a separate disk from the spool.
 The log partition should be monitored to ensure that the disk does not fill to 100% capacity.